Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Februari 2025 10.32.01 UTC
+- WIB: Kamis, 27 Februari 2025 11.29.38 UTC
-- WITA: Kamis, 27 Februari 2025 11.32.01 UTC
+- WITA: Kamis, 27 Februari 2025 12.29.38 UTC
-- WIT: Kamis, 27 Februari 2025 12.32.01 UTC
+- WIT: Kamis, 27 Februari 2025 13.29.38 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology